PerrivandenBerg/robotics_final_2024/readme.md

 # Robotics Final Assignment

 ## Setup
+### Windows PC with WSL
-1. Update linux to get the "+" thingy.
+1. Update linux to get the "+" from the following: https://askubuntu.com/questions/1405903/capturing-webcam-video-with-opencv-in-wsl2
 2. Connect camera to linux via powershell.
  - Open "cmd" and type "usbipd list".
  - Find the BUSID of the webcam.